 Flying with a psychiatric service dog on Hawaiian Airlines requires advanced planning.
 Keep this essential information in mind as you go from booking your flight to boarding the plane.

-Complete all required documents as soon as you book the flight.
-Hawaiian Airlines suggests you complete the U.S. DOT Service Animal Form at least 48 hours before your flight departure.
+- Complete all required documents as soon as you book the flight.
+Hawaiian Airlines suggests you complete the US DOT Service Animal Form at least 48 hours before your flight departure.
 If your flight leaves in less than 48 hours, bring a hard copy to the ticket counter on the day of your trip.

-Service dogs should behave properly in public settings.
+- Service dogs should behave appropriately in public settings.
 Hawaiian Airlines expects PSDs to remain calm and leashed at your feet.
 A dog that would otherwise run about the cabin, bark at other passengers or cause destruction to the plane is not allowed to ride in the passenger area.
 Hawaiian Airlines has the right to deny boarding a PSD that behaves disruptively at the departure gate.

 How To Get Your Legitimate Psychiatric Service Dog Letter with Pettable